 About Dr. Barrett

-My primary goal in my nineteen years of practice has been to establish trusting relationships with my patients.
+My primary goal in my twenty years of practice has been to establish trusting relationships with my patients.
 To accomplish this, I strive to:

 - actively listen to your concerns